Skip to content

 Ghouls

-Technically, Ghouls are SAQ Workers, a legion of background task executors spawned on demand to handle the asynchronous rites submitted by the Magus.
+Technically, Ghouls are SAQ Workers, a legion of background task executors spawned, scheduled, or resumed to handle the asynchronous rites submitted by the Magus.

 The Summons